Raku/nqp/docs/ops.markdown

 * `attrinited(Mu $obj.
 Mu:T $type, str $attributename --> int)`

-Test if the attribute of name `$attributename` of object `$obj` has been binded, see `bindattr`.
+Test if the attribute of name `$attributename` of object `$obj` has been bound, see `bindattr`.
 Note that any access to the atribute that results in a `getattr` call causes it to be inited.

 ## bindattr